mzhao98/ActiveLearning_ImageClassification/README.md

 # ActiveLearning_ImageClassification
-Active Learning for Multiclass Image Classification on Fruits360 Dataset
+Active Learning for Multiclass Image Classification on Fruits360 Dataset.
+This work was done for Caltech's CS 186 Computer Vision course with Prof. Pietro Perona.
+The link to the associated report is https://github.com/mzhao98/ActiveLearning_ImageClassification/blob/master/active_learning_paper.pdf.

 ## What is Active Learning?
 Active learning is a machine learning framework in which the learning algorithm can interactively query a user (teacher or oracle) to label new data points with the true labels.